 - Pour a thin base of faux snow.

-- Add a subtle sparkle with iridescent glitter—lightly, not disco ball heavy.
+- Add a subtle sparkle with iridescent glitter, lightly, not disco ball heavy.

 5. Knit-Inspired Textures (No Needles Required)

 Want that cozy sweater vibe without actual knitting?
 You can fake it with texture tricks that scream winter.
+From what I've gathered, layering soft textures is the fastest way to make a room feel snug.

 Ideas To Try